NOTMORSE-PROG/OS-Debug_Quiz/README.md

 **Interactive Code Debugging Platform for T.I.P Manila Academic Club**

 A modern web application where students can practice debugging skills by fixing real code errors in Python, Java, HTML, and CSS.
-Built with Next.js and designed for beginner programmers.
+Built with Next.js and AWS, designed for beginner programmers.

 ![OpenSource Logo](./public/logo.png)